FirebaseExtended/firebase-auth-service-worker-sessions/README.md

 sessions using service workers without having to set session cookies.

 Firebase Auth is optimized to run on the client side.
 Tokens are saved in web storage.
-This makes it wasy to also integrate with other Firebase services such as Realtime Database, Cloud Firestore, Cloud Storage, etc.
+This makes it easy to also integrate with other Firebase services such as Realtime Database, Cloud Firestore, Cloud Storage, etc.
 To manage sessions from a server side perspective, ID tokens have to be retrieved and passed to the server.